-“Build A Primo 3 Pack” pushes users towards ordering a 3 pack of hot sauce bottles, where many might have just ordered 1 or 2.
+“Build A Primo 3 Pack” pushes users towards ordering a three-pack of hot sauce bottles, where many might have just ordered one or two.
 For a product with moderate shipping weight and cost, this call to action likely pushes their average order value much higher than a call to action like “Shop Now” or “Find Your Bottle."

 Winc, a wine subscription service, wants to build a relationship with customers rather than compel a one-time impulse buy.
 So their CTAs, while very bold, are light on the sales pitch.
 Instead, they draw you into an experience.

 9. Include Objection Mitigators

 Objection mitigators are the questions that the audience already has running through their head by the time that they have hit this point on the landing page.
 These are the primary reasons they may end up leaving the page without purchasing your solution or product.

 You want to step into that conversation and address these up front so that they can make an informed decision without having to search elsewhere.

 Talk to your sales team to find out what the top questions being asked are, and include them on your landing page.
 These may also be located on your FAQ page.